-The boat has a hand pump shown in the picture below.
-The hand pump has a capacity of 0.5 l/pull.
+The boat has two bilge pumps, a hand pump and an electric pump.
+The electric bilge pump has a capacity of approx. 65 l/min and the hand pump has a capacity of 0.5 l/pull.
+Refer to the next image to locate the pumps.